Aman Sveti Stefan

 The cliff swimming pool lies beneath the shade of the trees on the island with beautiful views out to the Adriatic sea – here you can enjoy poolside drinks and light snacks.

 Aman Sveti Stefan is situated within a 32 hectare estate including two kilometers of coastline.
 The resort offers a beach exclusively for the use of hotel guests; the Queen’s beach is a beautiful, secluded bay with clear shallow waters.
-The next phase of construction, scheduled to be completed by next season will include a state of the art spa with gymnasium, yoga, pilates, indoor pool and a further outdoor pool and swimming pontoon to the sea on the South side of the island.
+The property also boasts a state of the art spa with gymnasium, yoga, pilates, indoor pool and a further outdoor pool and swimming pontoon to the sea on the South side of the island.

 The island’s accommodations are divided into Village Rooms, Cottages, Deluxe Cottages, Grand Suites and the Sveti Stefan Suite which has its own private swimming pool.
 Aman Sveti Stefan offers a total of 58 guest accommodations with 50 rooms, cottages and suites on the island and eight suites at Villa Milocer.